adambraimbridge/annotations-rw-neo4j/README.md

 ### PUT
 /content/{annotatedContentId}/annotations

+Each annotation is added as a MENTIONS relationship between the content and a concept.

 This acts as a replace - all existing annotations are removed, and the new ones are created.
 This is because we get these annotations wholesale from the concept extraction service, which annotates the whole content on each publish.